 Sweet Mung Bean Soup

-That’s right, bean soups for Chinese desserts are here to stay.
+That’s right, beans for dessert are here to stay.
 The coloring of this mung bean soup kind of reminds me of mashed peas.
 This soup can be served hot or cold, which is nice if you have any leftover.

 This Shanghai mooncake is from, you guessed it, Shanghai.
 The traditional mooncake has a completely different filling, with a salted egg yolk, while this one has melon seeds and red bean paste.
 The crust is different as well.

 Shanghai is well known for their scallion pancakes, which I can confirm are amazing.
 These are the sweet cousin to that savory deliciousness.
 A red bean filling with a crispy exterior and a peanut cream dipping sauce.

 These egg tarts from Hong Kong are so famous I am pretty sure I have seen them at every single Chinese buffet I have ever been to.
 If you knew me, you would know that’s a lot of places.
 If you like them at a buffet, imagine a warm egg tart freshly out of an oven.

 Does a bun count as a cake?
 I thought it was close enough.
 Custard buns are common at Chinese restaurants like dim sum places.
 If you own the bamboo steamers, you can stack them and make a big batch at once.
 You could also fill some extra buns with bean paste for fun.

 Nian gao is a glutinous rice cake made specially for Chinese New Year.
 These cook for a long time (10 hours) and you are supposed to wait 2-3 days before eating the nian gao.
 Why put in all this hard work?
 Nian gao makes next year even better than the last.
 That is why you can’t take a single year off making these puppies.